CZ-NIC/knot/doc/configuration.rst

 Terminology first. *Catalog zone* is a meta-zone which shall not be a part of the DNS tree, but it contains information about the set of member zones and is transferable to secondary servers using common AXFR/IXFR techniques.
-*Catalog-member zone* (or just *member zone*) is a zone based on information from the catalog zone and not from configuration file/database.
+A *catalog-member zone* (or just *member zone*) is a zone based on information from the catalog zone and not from configuration file/database.
-*Member properties* are some additional information related to each member zone, also distributed by the catalog zone.
+*Member properties* are some additional information related to each member zone, also distributed with the catalog zone.

 A catalog zone is handled almost in the same way as a regular zone:
-It can be configured using all the standard options (but for example DNSSEC signing would be useless), including primary/secondary configuration and ACLs.
+It can be configured using all the standard options (but for example DNSSEC signing is useless as the zone won't be queried by clients), including primary/secondary configuration and ACLs.
 A catalog zone is indicated by setting the option :ref:`zone_catalog-role`.
 The difference is that standard DNS queries to a catalog zone are answered with REFUSED as though the zone